marlinspike/Flask_Scaffold/README.md

 ## Flask SQLAlchemy Basic CRUD
-This is a scaffold app for use by students to build basic CRUD using Flask and SQLAlchemy
+This is a scaffold app for use by my **SharpKidsCode** students to build basic CRUD using Flask and SQLAlchemy

 ## Requirements
 Please make sure you have Python 3 installed.